 In signing the ProCredit Code of Conduct, our employees commit to the aim of minimising our ecological footprint at all levels of our business operations.
 They receive extensive training on sustainability topics (e.g. academy programmes, specialised seminars and training).
-In addition, at the group and bank levels, there is > Impact Report Datasheet 2022 - Hours of training (2.2 Employees) continuous communication and discussion on sustainability topics in the form of newsletters, group presentations and other media, with an emphasis on responsible banking.
+In addition, at the group and bank levels, there is continuous communication and discussion on sustainability topics in the form of newsletters, group presentations and other media, with an emphasis on responsible banking.